laurent-lu/TMbLM-Rendering/README.md

 - Uncompress a scene .zip file from **C:/TMbLM-Rendering/scenes/**
 - Drag and drop the XML scene file to **C:/mitsuba/dist/mitsuba.exe** to start the rendering.
 The corresponding output PNG image is saved in the scene folder at the end of the process.

+**Notes**: Running **C:/mitsuba/dist/mtsgui.exe** results in a crash due to missing platform-specific Qt DLLs.
+Please see https://github.com/mitsuba-renderer/mitsuba/issues/52 where this issue is discussed and a workaround is proposed if Mitsuba's GUI is wanted.

 ## Citation

 If you use this code, please consider citing our work accordingly: